 The forces of agricultural capitalism are deeply complicit in the problems.
 The loss of seed and land as community "property" has had significant negative impacts.
 The dispossession of indigenous peoples from the land on which they protected biodiversity for millenia, and the denial of their fundamental roles in developing and protecting many of today's essential food crops (Morrison, 2020), is egregious.
 The theft of genetic material from indigenous peoples and peasants of the Global South has created wealth, largely uncompensated, in the industrial north (see Mooney, 1983; Shiva, 1997).
 The commodification of seed and state facilitation of mergers and acquisitions in the seed and agri-chemical industries has significantly narrowed ownership of these critical resources (see Goal 3, Corporate Concentration).
 Controlling who owns and accesses seed and animal genetics is a central part of profit-making Genetic engineering is having a negative impact on bacteria and other micro-organisms.

 A perverse cycle in this process is that commercial pressures reduce the planting of locally adapted seeds and raising of locally adapted animals as commercial interests push forward more universal lines of genetic material which then have to be re-adapted to local conditions, usually with less success.
-The universal lines are usually more expensive for local producers and hold the promise of higher production as long as conditions are very favourable.
+The universal lines are usually more expensive, particularly hybrids and GE lines, for local producers and hold the promise of higher production as long as conditions are very favourable.
 This typically means good weather and the use of agri-chemical inputs since most breeding programs select traits that do well in a high management / fertilizer / pesticide use environment.
+Hyrbrid corn (Kloppenburg, 1990) and the new hybrid wheat (Pratt, 2021) are classic examples.
 Because of this, many sustainable producers use older varieties of plants and older breeds of animals that require less intensive management.

 Governments have tried to compensate for these negative forces with genetic resource conservation programs, always inadequate relative to the forces of high productivity and privatization.
 Although conservation processes have improved the last few decades, because commercial breeders focus so heavily on a narrow range of traits, with few of them useful to an ecological approach to production, it is not obvious current approaches are sufficiently viable solutions.